jphoskins55/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> Pyhton 3 based on recommendation.
+>> Python 3 based on recommendation.

 ### Q2.
 Which Python Version Installed